 Get Enough Sleep, Eat Right, and Exercise Regularly

 Treating your body right is also essential to maintaining your mental well-being.
-Travelling all the time for events can take a physical toll.
+Traveling all the time for events can take a physical toll.
 Make sure you are sleeping enough, eating healthy foods, and moving your body to stay mentally and physically strong.

 Try Calming and Relaxing Activities